-Our legacy can be contested in many different ways but it always conveys a negative sentiment to some extent.
+Heritage is always contested in one way or another and it always conveys a negative sentiment to some extent.
 The most comprehensible meaning is in the sense that some buildings, monuments and places sometimes bring us face to face with parts of our history that are painful, or shameful.
 Over time, they became symbols of injustice for many people.
-But some of our buildings, monuments and places are contested because they block new development plans, or because they evoke a ‘wrong’ connotation or because they belong to the ‘wrong’ architectural period or simply because they do not longer meet current standards.
+But some of our buildings, monuments and places are contested because they block new development plans, or because they evoke a ‘wrong’ connotation or because they belong to the ‘wrong’ architectural period or represent ideas which are no longer accepted or simply because they do not longer meet current standards.